hschwaiger-usgs/volcano-ash3d-projection/README.md

   `make`

+To compile the library as well as the auxillary tools, type:

+  `make all`

+This will additionally build the command-line tools project\_for and project\_inv.

+To run test on the library, type:

+  `make check`

+This will run several forward projections and verify that inverse projections produce the original input parameters.
+Additionaly, the forward projections will be tested against the proj4 library.

 To install the library and module, edit the `INSTALLDIR` variable of the makefile (the default is `/opt/USGS`) and type: